pantherprotocol/panther-core/docs/dev-guide.md

 - `cd ../dapp`

+- Configure the frontend environment to point at the right network and smart contracts:

+  - If you want to test against the staging environment:

+        cp .env.staging .env

-- `cp .env.example .env` if you don't already have a suitable `.env`.
+  - or if you want to test against a local chain, do:

+        cp .env.example .env

-- Make sure that `STAKING_CONTRACT` is set to the address of the newly deployed `Staking.sol` contract from above, and similarly for `REWARD_MASTER_CONTRACT`.
+    if you don't already have a suitable `.env`, and make sure that `STAKING_CONTRACT` is set to the address of the newly deployed `Staking.sol` contract from above, and similarly for `REWARD_MASTER_CONTRACT`.

 - `yarn start` to start the dApp in development mode, then visit http://localhost:3000.